 - There was an ad that began as an ad for a 15-bladed razor, that featured the actor staring at it in disbelief.
 Then, it went on to be an ad about a three-bladed razor, apparently as a jab at the four-bladed razor that was being released around then.

-- Brilliantly parodied in this advert for The Zyliss Multi-Peeler — The Best A Potato Can Get.
+- Brilliantly parodied in this advert for The Zyliss Multi-Peeler — The Best a Potato Can Get.

-- Superman shaves using his heat vision.
+- Superman shaves his face using his heat vision.
+Supergirl/Power Girl also uses her heat vision to shave her legs.

 - During that brief period when Superman had his electrical-based powers, he accidentally shocked himself after forgetting that he no longer had heat vision and he couldn't be Clark Kent and Superman at the same time.